 The Deferred Sales Trust is a tax strategy that uses the proceeds from the sale of virtually any asset to establish a trust held by a certified, third-party Deferred Sales Trustee.
 In return, your clients can receive an installment note with flexible repayment terms and the option to invest 100% of the funds so long as they remain in the trust.

-The IRS Installment Method of tax treatment allows your clients to defer capital gains tax payments until they begin receiving scheduled distributions from the original trust amount.
-Then, they only pay tax on the principal included in the payment at the current capital gains tax rate at the time of receipt.
+The IRS Installment Method of tax treatment allows your clients to defer capital gains tax payments until they begin receiving scheduled distributions of principal from the original trust amount.
+Then, they only pay the capital gains tax on the principal included in the payment at the current capital gains tax rate at the time of receipt.
+Of course the amount of any interest included in the scheduled distribution is taxed as ordinary income.

 If appropriately structured, a DST can allow them to defer the capital gains taxes due on the sale of either of the two scenarios discussed indefinitely.
-Furthermore, your client can set up cash flow payments made up of interest and dividends earned by investing the principal, and these distributions are taxable at the lower income tax rate.
+Furthermore, your client has the option of setting up cash flow payments made up of interest and principal and these distributions are taxable at the lower combined tax rate.

 Request a Free DST Analysis